HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Browser support for Early Hints is widespread, but we found minimal usage in the dataset with only 0.012% of CDN requests.
 This represents a marginal 0.002% increase from 2024 to 2025.
 Vercel was the only CDN to support over 1% adoption (2.84%) with Cloudflare and Fastly less than 1%.

 We're interested to see how Early Hints affects performance as more sites start using it.
-Hopefully by next year's almanac, we'll have more CDN providers implementing the feature and enough data to share detailed statistics on its impact.
+Hopefully by next year's Web Almanac, we'll have more CDN providers implementing the feature and enough data to share detailed statistics on its impact.

 ## Conclusion